-The term "awareness programs" refers to programs, campaigns, or initiatives that increase audience knowledge of the issues of sexual assault, domestic violence, dating violence and stalking and share information and resources to prevent interpersonal violence, promote safety, and reduce perpetration.
-These efforts can include campus communitywide mobilizations as well as targeted audiencespecific programming including both students and employees.
+The term "awareness programs" refers to programs, campaigns, or initiatives that increase audience knowledge of the issues of sexual assault, sexual harassment, sexual exploitation, domestic violence, dating violence and stalking and share information and resources to prevent interpersonal violence, promote safety, and reduce perpetration.
+These efforts can include campus communitywide mobilizations and targeted audience-specific programming including students and employees.
 Awareness month campaigns, "Speak Outs," rallies or marches, informational poster campaigns or resource websites, and educational programming that focuses on sharing resources and information about these issues are examples of awareness programs.